-John Law is a well-known culture-jamming artist: co-founder of the Cacophony Society, member of the Suicide Club, and co-founder of Burning Man.
+John Law is a well-known culture-jamming artist: Co-founder of the Cacophony Society, member of the Suicide Club, and co-founder of Burning Man.
+He's been a huge supporter of The New Modality.

-He's also a NewMo Catalyst and he's been a huge supporter of The New Modality, even though we don't always agree about everything ;) Another NewMo community member suggested that we give John the title "Minister of Not Selling Out," because he absolutely would not let us sell out without a fight.
+Another NewMo community member suggested that we give John the honorary title "Minister of Not Selling Out," because John absolutely would not let us sell out without a fight.

 Hey John.
 How would you ideally present your bio?